 If you find a puppy for any less than this, there is a high chance that they are not a responsible breeder or part of a puppy mill.
 Always do your research, and do not be tempted by lower prices.
 You’ll only end up paying more in vet bills and behavioral classes in the long run.

 Signs of a good quality breeder include meeting you in person and inviting you to meet the pups in their home environment.
 They’ll answer any questions you have, and in turn, ask you lots of questions about the home and lifestyle you can offer their pups.
 They will take good care of their puppies, including veterinary attention and socialization training.
 Always ask to see the health certificates too.
 Research their business and look for reviews online, as this can be telling.

 There are other costs involved when buying a Goldendoodle puppy.
-The initial cost includes setting up your home with things like beds, crates, harnesses, as well as securing your yard.
+The initial cost includes setting up your home with things like beds, crates, and harnesses, as well as securing your yard.
 You also need to factor in the ongoing lifetime costs of owning a dog.
-Such as vet bills, insurance, toys, and food.
+Such as vet bills, pet insurance, toys, and food.
 Costs are a big factor to consider when becoming a dog owner.